The California Solar Consumer Protection Guide is (Finally) About to go into Effect

 solar consumer protection

-As most residential solar installers in California are likely already aware, the California Public Utilities Commission (CPUC) has introduced a new guide that provides important information to homeowners who are thinking of going solar.
+As most residential solar installers in California are likely already aware, the California Public Utilities Commission (CPUC) has introduced this new guide that provides important information to homeowners who are thinking of going solar.
 Solar installers will be required to provide the new Solar Consumer Protection Guide to all residential customers and must get the first four pages signed.
 The guide was originally intended to go into effect in June of 2020, which was extended to September, and recently extended again until December 31, 2020.
+On the first day of the new year, homeowners' signatures on the guide will be mandatory.

 - Is Solar a Good Fit for Me?